Version 1.0 — February 2026

 | Session clinical notes | Legal obligation (Dutch Wkkgz/WGBO) | Art.
 6(1)(c), Art.
 9(2)(h) |

-| Aggregated employer reports | Legitimate interest of Controller | Art.
+| Aggregated employer reports (non-personal, k=10 + sparse-cell suppression) | Legitimate interest of MINDSETOR as controller (B2B service delivery) | Art.
 6(1)(f) |

 | Team Wellbeing aggregate (opt-in) | Explicit consent (separate toggle) | Art.
 9(2)(a) |